 Castle Rock Trail & Granite Skywalk

-Another fantastic hike is Castle Rock, around a 35-minute drive from Albany in the Porongurup National Park.
+Another fantastic hike is the Castle Rock Granite Skywalk, around a 35-minute drive from Albany in the Porongurup National Park.
 Allow two to three hours to tackle this Grade 5 hike, and be aware that you need to climb large boulders and a ladder to access Granite Skywalk.
 It’s a fun hike with incredible views from the skywalk – one of our favourite hikes.

 Kid-Friendly Things To Do in Albany